-We aim to return customers’ money within 7 days from 4 September when we declared Dial-A-Cab in default.
+We aim to return customers’ money within seven days from 4 September, when we declared Dial-A-Cab in default.
 If a case is more complex we’ll settle claims within 20 working days.

 If for whatever reason, you disagree with the amount we have paid, please contact the Administrators on 020 7268 2150 or email DACCU@corkgully.com and they’ll look at your query.
 Don’t return the payment to us unless you’re specifically asked to do so.

-Any payments transferred to your account after 4 September, won’t be added to your balance – the Administrators will deal with them.
-You can call them 020 7268 2150 or email DACCU@corkgully.com
+Any payments transferred to your account after 4 September won’t be added to your balance – the administrators will deal with them.

-You'll be contacted directly by the Administrators with further details.
+You'll be contacted directly by the liquidators with further details.

-You can find further details on temporary high balances here.
+You can find further details on the temporary high balances page.

 Any account you held with Dial-A-Cab will no longer operate.
-So if your salary and benefits are paid into your account, you’ll need to open one elsewhere – and tell your employer or the Department for Work and Pensions.
+So if your salary and benefits are paid into your account, you’ll need to open an account elsewhere – and tell your employer or the Department for Work and Pensions.

-Members/junior depositors who wish to open a new credit union account have the opportunity to do so with alternative credit unions.
-The website https://www.findyourcreditunion.co.uk/ may be of help in seeing available options.
+Members/junior depositors who'd like to open a new credit union account can do so with alternative credit unions.
+The website https://www.findyourcreditunion.co.uk/ should help in finding alternatives.

 If your standing order is for a loan repayment though, don’t cancel it.
 Any loan agreement you had with Dial-A-Cab will remain in place and you must maintain your repayments as originally contracted.
 The Administrators will manage future loan repayments and they will contact you about this.

-We’ll send any payment to the name and address that Dial-A-Cab Ltd held on their database.
+We’ll send any payment to the name and address that Dial-A-Cab held on its database.

-For any change of address, if you didn’t tell Dial-A-Cab of your address change or told them but received no confirmation that they updated their records, we’ll need to see evidence of the address change.
-This can be through a document such as a council tax bill, utility bill (but not mobile phone bill), or benefits entitlement letter – the letter must be less than 3 months old.
+For a change of address, if you didn’t tell Dial-A-Cab of your address change, or told them but didn't get a confirmation letter, we’ll need to see evidence of the address change.
+This can be through a document such as a council tax bill, utility bill (but not mobile phone bill), or benefits entitlement letter – the letter must be less than three months old.

-Please contact the Administrators on 020 7268 2150 or email DACCU@corkgully.com with evidence of your change of name or address.
-Once confirmed they’ll instruct us to make payment in your new name or to your new address as appropriate.
+Please contact the administrators and once confirmed they’ll instruct us to make payment in your new name or to your new address as appropriate.

 If the estate has already received cash over the counter, or banked the cheque payment, you don’t need to do anything.
 If the estate hasn’t received the payment, you’ll need to provide at least one proof of identity in the form of the Grant of Probate or Letters of Administration.
 If neither is available you'll need to provide a will and death certificate.

-Please provide the relevant document to the Administrators who you can call on 020 7268 2150 or email DACCU@corkgully.com.
-The Administrators will then contact us so we can arrange payment.
+Please provide the relevant document to the administrators who will then contact us so we can arrange payment.